Skip to main content

 About this place

-Yanchep has been home to a colony of koala's since 1938.
+Yanchep National Park has been home to a colony of koala's since 1938.

-From the raised boardwalk you can view one of Australia’s iconic species among the branches of the trees and learn more about these fascinating creatures.
+There's a raised boardwalk where you can see them lazing among the branches of the trees and learn more about these fascinating creatures.

-The 3.15pm daily koala talk has been suspended until further notice.
+The 3.15pm daily koala talk has been suspended until further notice but you can come and see the koalas between 8am and 4.30pm every day.

 Back to Yanchep National Park